neb-create/Project1-CUDA-Flocking/README.md

 **For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?**

-_your answer here_

 **For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?**

-_your answer here_

 **For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?**

-_your answer here_

 **Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?**

-_your answer here_

-Repo Link
-(Briefly) Mentions features that you've completed.
-Especially those bells and whistles you want to highlight Feature 0
-Feature 1
-...
-Feedback on the project itself, if any.